 - Remain compliant with the Fair Labor Standards Act by limiting your unpaid internship to 12-15 hours per week

-- Have an exit interview after you’ve completed your internship so that the position is even better for the next person
+- Have an exit interview after you’ve completed your internship so that the position is even better for the next intern

 Most commonly, internships are for juniors and seniors in college.
 However, it’s not unheard of for underclassmen to have an internship.
 Also, some high schools, such as early colleges, expect students to gain internship experience.

-So, while they have traditionally been part of the college experience rite of passage, internships have taken on a life of their own.
+So, while they have traditionally been part of the college experience, internships have taken on a life of their own.

-In order for an internship to be unpaid, it must meet the following requirements.
-Know what to expect so you are not taken advantage of:
+In order for an internship to be unpaid, it must meet the following requirements:

-- There is an agreement in place between you and the employer that you are not receiving compensation.
+- There is an upfront agreement in place between you and the employer that you are not receiving compensation

 These days, internships are a must.
 The job market is competitive, and employers are looking for new hires that already have a lot of experience under their belts.